-• Counseling Services
+Counseling Services

-A staff of two counselors will provide guidance services.
+A staff of counselors will provide guidance services.
 Their purpose is to aid in solving problems, making adjustments to various situations such as personal problems, academic difficulty, schedule changes, and interpret various assessments.

-• Crime Stoppers
+Crime Stoppers

-Students with information helpful in solving crimes at HWMS may call the Crime Stoppers Hotline with their anonymous tip @ 1-877-626-8203 or call 554-2370 and ask to speak with an administrator or the School Resource Officer.
+Students with information helpful in solving crimes at HMS may call the Crime Stoppers Hotline with their anonymous tip @ 1-877-626-8203, use our district Speak Up hotline @ 316-267-2111 or visit usd261.com/district/speakup or call 554-2251 and ask to speak with an administrator or the School Resource Officer.

-• Crisis Plan
+Crisis Plan

 The district maintains a district-wide crisis plan that is accompanied by a plan at each school location.
-Each plan outlines the procedures to be used in a wide variety of possible crisis from emergency response for dangerous weather and natural disaster to bomb threats and intruders in the building.
+Each plan outlines the procedures to be used in a wide variety of possible crisis from emergency response for dangerous weather and natural disasters to bomb threats and intruders in the building.
 From time to time, your child might report to you drills that may occur to better prepare students and staff members in the event of a crisis.
-Persons wishing to know more about the crisis plan should contact their building administrator.
+The district uses the Standard Response Protocol procedures when announcing an emergency to staff and students and will use signage on the main doors if an emergency protocol is in progress.